damilolaedwards/solidity-qa/README.md

 ## License

-Audit Assistant is released under the MIT License.
+Crytic Assistant is released under the MIT License.